TRaSH-Guides/Guides/includes/french-guide/radarr-french-releases-information.md

     - Radarr will only score pre-import audio by the release title.
 Post-import by the release's first (default) audio (after ffprobe).
     - Final score from the release can be lower than pre-import.

+    !!! tip
-    !!! tip "This is why the Group tiers exist, it try to get hold of the groups that tend to get the best original and French audio for a release.
-However, it is not bullet proof."
+        This is why the Group tiers exist, it try to get hold of the groups that tend to get the best original and French audio for a release.
+However, it is not bullet proof and again a movie potentially does not have an equivalent FR audio than the original highest one.